coreui/coreui/docs/content/components/offcanvas.md

 {{< added-in "4.2.6" >}}

-Responsive offcanvas classes hide content outside the viewport from a specified breakpoint and down.
-Above that breakpoint, the contents within will behave as usual.
-For example, `.offcanvas-lg` hides content in an offcanvas below the `lg` breakpoint, but shows the content above the `lg` breakpoint.
+Responsive offcanvas classes hide content that is outside the viewport from a specified breakpoint and lower.
+Above that breakpoint, the content will behave normally.
+For example, `.offcanvas-lg` hides content in an offcanvas below the `lg` breakpoint, but displays the content above the `lg` breakpoint.

 {{< example >}}
 <button class="btn btn-primary d-lg-none" type="button" data-coreui-toggle="offcanvas" data-coreui-target="#offcanvasResponsive" aria-controls="offcanvasResponsive">Toggle offcanvas</button>